 Househunting is a big part of Simon Fenwick’s life – he finds, renovates and manages period properties on behalf of his clients.
 And it was on one of these searches that he discovered his renovation project; Grade II-listed Elm House.

 ‘I’d looked at more than 30 options for a client who wanted a country home in the Cotswolds.
 This one was by far the best,’ says Simon.
 ‘The client’s sale fell through, but meanwhile I’d fallen for the property and the area.’

 ‘I was lucky as it hadn’t been messed around with too much, but it also hadn’t been well maintained,’ he says.
 ‘Horrible windows had been fitted in the 1960s, along with ugly radiators and dodgy pipework and electrics.’

 ‘The house dictated what it needed and I used my experience of what worked in other people’s homes,’ he says.
 ‘I was determined to restore it as sympathetically as I could and to a high standard of craftsmanship.’

-The master bedroom is decorated in warm neutrals that set off the rich tones of the original beams.
-The bed is from Victorian Dreams, the armchair from Lots Road, and the sisal carpet from Cotswold Carpets
+The master bedroom is decorated in warm neutrals that set off the rich tones of the original beams while Simon managed to preserve enough original elm floorboards, taken from the study, for the guest bedroom, giving it a characterful look.